-- The Municipality intends to procure a Geographic information system.
+The Municipality has procured ArcMap 10.6.1.
 Un-surveyed settlements makes it difficult to manipulate maps in rural settlements.

-- The Muncipality has taken initaives to have precinct plans for the identified Growth points.

-- The Intesnion of the precinct plans is to enable the municipality for have detailed study based reference when it comes to investments within Molemole's area of jurisdiction. - There is still a need to develop precinct plans for other municipal growth points g) Illegal Occupation h) Implementation of SPLUMA
+- The Muncipality has taken initaives to have precinct plans for the identified Growth points. - The Intesnion of the precinct plans is to enable the municipality for have detailed study based reference when it comes to investments within Molemole's area of jurisdiction. - There is still a need to develop precinct plans for other municipal growth points f) Illegal Occupation g) Implementation of SPLUMA